xcp-ng/xcp-ng-org/docs/management.md

 ## XO Lite

 :::tip
-XO Lite is not there yet, but it will be embeded in each host in the future.
+XO Lite is not there yet, but it will be embedded in each host in the future.
 :::